Discover Venice Italy

 These are the places I love.
 They are far less crowded and filled with authentically colorful Venetian life.
 I often just sit quietly soaking up the vibrant atmosphere of this the real Venice.

-Best Month to Visit Venice?
+When is the Best Month to Visit?

 Try to avoid July and August.
 The climate in Venice Italy is often hot and humid while the city is overcrowded.

-Visiting during the Venice Carnival
+Visiting during Venice Carnival

 A great occasion to make a trip Venice is during the Venice Carnival in February (read more here).The city gets very full for this and you need to book months beforehand but it is well worth it.